 Student(s) that have a grievance and/or complaint regarding his or her current Resident Assistant and/or other Resident Assistants that live in the Concordia University Texas Residential Community are encouraged to first speak openly with the Resident Assistant(s) that are directly involved in the grievance and/or complaint.
 Following that action, the student can submit, in writing, the grievance and/or complaint to the Director of Residential Life.
 This written submission is a detailed account of the event or behavior in question, the name of the Resident Assistant(s), the location and date of the incident in question, a list of all parties involved including any witnesses, and any written evidence.
 All written submissions of grievances and/or complaints are to be typed and signed by all parties involved.
 The student(s) have 5 business days from the date the incident occurred to submit their written submission to the Director of Residential Life.
-After the grievance and/or complaint has been submitted to the Director of Residential Life, there will be a meeting with the student(s), the Resident Assistant(s), and the Director of Residential Life and/or Dean of Students.
+After the grievance and/or complaint has been submitted to the Director of Residential Life, there will be a meeting with the student(s), the Resident Assistant(s), and the Director of Residential Life and/or Associate V-P for Student Development.
 An appropriate resolution to the matter will then be determined.
-Finally throughout this process, the student(s) that have brought forward a grievance and/or complaint must recognize that his or her identity will be made known to the parties that are involved.
+Important to note, throughout this process, the identity of the student(s) who brought forward a grievance and/or complaint will be made known to the parties involved.

-Freshman Residency Expectations:
+Freshman & Sophomore Residency Expectations:

 Concordia University Texas is committed to providing its students with a positive, educational, and rewarding college experience.
-The University has determined that for most four-year students living on-campus has numerous educational and student success benefits.
-Therefore first year students are expected to live on campus.
-All residents are required to sign a yearlong housing agreement.
-This housing agreement requires that all residential students remain and reside in housing for the entire academic year.
+The University has determined for most four-year students living oncampus has numerous educational and student success benefits.
+Therefore first and second year students are expected to live on campus.
+All residents are required to sign a 2 year housing agreement.
+This housing agreement requires all residential students remain and reside in housing for their entire 1st and 2nd academic year.

-Concordia University Texas expects that all freshman students enrolled for twelve or more semester credit hours reside on-campus.
+Concordia University Texas expects all first and second year students enrolled for twelve or more semester credit hours reside on-campus.
 This requirement excludes summer sessions.